zchoate/ha-docker-demo/readme.md

 ## Running Home Assistant with Docker Compose

 ### Overview
 This guide is a demonstration of how to leverage Docker and Docker Compose to run Home Assistant.
 I won't be walking through how to get Linux installed or diving technically deep into how Docker or containers works.
-For this guide, the steps are tested with Ubuntu 22.04 running on a Raspberry Pi 4.
+For this guide, the steps are tested with Ubuntu Server 22.04 running on a Raspberry Pi 4.
 They should work just the same on other baremetal installs of Ubuntu 22.04.
-The commands may vary depending on the distribution.
+The commands may vary depending on which Linux distribution you use.

 If you run on Windows or MacOS, you'll need Rancher Desktop or Docker Desktop.
 I wouldn't recommend running Home Assistant on Windows or MacOS unless you know the limits those operating systems present.